ReAnimate Summer School

 Leo Binkowski

-Leo Binkowski is visiting Concordia to demonstrate The NABU Network, the only Family oriented computer invented entirely in Canada.
-Discovery of a large cache of brand new computers never distributioned has sparked a worldwide adventure to recover and restore the software, as well as to connect it to the modern age
+Leo Binkowski is visiting Concordia to demonstrate the NABU Network, the only family-oriented computer invented entirely in Canada.
+The discovery of a large cache of brand-new computers never distributed has sparked a worldwide adventure to recover and restore the software, as well as to connect it to the modern age

 Giuseppe Destefanis